V.F. Corporation (VFC) Just Got Our Attention

 VFC’s Market Performance

-VFC stocks went up by 0.34% for the week, with a monthly jump of 1.65% and a quarterly performance of -22.10%, while its annual performance rate touched -33.41%.
-The volatility ratio for the week stands at 2.78% while the volatility levels for the past 30 days are set at 2.66% for V.F.
+VFC stocks went up by 3.74% for the week, with a monthly drop of -0.21% and a quarterly performance of -19.32%, while its annual performance rate touched -32.15%.
+The volatility ratio for the week stands at 2.30% while the volatility levels for the past 30 days are set at 2.49% for V.F.
 Corporation.
-The simple moving average for the period of the last 20 days is -1.39% for VFC stocks with a simple moving average of -20.33% for the last 200 days.
+The simple moving average for the period of the last 20 days is 1.45% for VFC stocks with a simple moving average of -17.83% for the last 200 days.

 Analysts’ Opinion of VFC